-Suffolk’s English majors explore the powerful connections between literary themes with modern issues.
+Suffolk’s English majors explore the powerful connections between literary themes and modern issues.
 You’ll learn to articulate strong points of view, compose your thoughts in an organized and creative way, identify major literary themes, and draw lessons from groundbreaking works that illuminate aspects of the human condition.
-You’ll also benefit from Suffolk’s proximity to the Boston Public Library, the country’s first large public library.
-Boston has been home to legendary writers for generations, from Emerson to Alcott to Thoreau to Plath.
-Our campus is set among many literary landmarks—including the Old Corner Bookstore, part of the Freedom Trail.
-So it’s not surprising that writing is a strong focus here, with its own specialized concentration and minor:
+Suffolk is also home to a branch of Sigma Tau Delta, the international English honor society.

 You’ll also have the chance to explore the foundations and impact of literature on society: